codacy/codacy-analysis-cli-action/README.md

               max-allowed-issues: 2147483647
     ```

+5. Optionally, [enable standalone client side tools](https://docs.codacy.com/related-tools/local-analysis/client-side-tools/) by passing the following options to the action.

+    ```yaml
+    name: Codacy Analysis CLI

+    on: ["push"]

+    jobs:
+      codacy-analysis-cli:
+        name: Codacy Analysis CLI
+        runs-on: ubuntu-latest
+        steps:
+          # ...
+          - name: Run Codacy Analysis CLI
+            uses: codacy/codacy-analysis-cli-action@master
+            with:
+              # ...
+              run-gosec: "true"
+    ```

+    In case you just want to run the standalone client side tools you can disable the dockerized tools by passing the `run-docker-tools: "false"` to the action.

-5. Optionally, [enable the GitHub integration](https://docs.codacy.com/repositories-configure/integrations/github-integration/) on Codacy to have information about the analysis of the changed files directly on your pull requests.
+6. Optionally, [enable the GitHub integration](https://docs.codacy.com/repositories-configure/integrations/github-integration/) on Codacy to have information about the analysis of the changed files directly on your pull requests.

 ## Extra configurations

 The Codacy GitHub Action is a wrapper for running the [Codacy Analysis CLI](https://github.com/codacy/codacy-analysis-cli) and supports [the same parameters as the command `analyze`](https://github.com/codacy/codacy-analysis-cli#commands-and-configuration), with the following exceptions:

 -   `--commit-uuid` (the action always analyzes the commit that triggered it)
 -   `--api-token`, `--username`, and `--project` (use [`--project-token`](https://github.com/codacy/codacy-analysis-cli#project-token) instead)

 ## Contributing